obsidiansystems/obelisk/lib/route/docs/introduction.md

 order, you design your routes around your application, rather than designing your application around your routes.

-We define this structure in `obelisk-route` using `Encoder`s.
-These are small pure functions that _compose_ together to build the concrete definition of your routing structure.
+We then write the definition of the route using `Encoder`s.
+These may be thought of as small pure functions that _compose_ together using `(.)` to build the concrete definition of your routing structure.
 By composing and building routes from pieces that are so small that they are "obviously correct", you can be confident that the composition of those individual pieces is also correct.

-Avoid approaching this package as a collection of 'encoders' and 'decoders' for turning strings into things and things into strings.
-This will, more often than not, lead to you fighting the API and making things needlessly difficult.

 As we build up some examples in this guide, we will demonstrate how to think about your abstract routes as concrete definitions using `Encoder`s as pure functions.
 You will see that `obelisk-route`